Skip to search results

 Our article covers how to measure your stance, fit your bindings to your boots, and mount your bindings on your snowboard.

-- Chest strap monitors: worn across the chest (below a sports bra band) and against the skin; the most accurate because they measure your heart rate electronically
+- Chest strap monitors: worn across the chest and against the skin; the most accurate because they measure heart rate electronically

 Which features matter to you?

-- Battery life: When in GPS modes, wrist-only monitors tend to have less battery life than chest-strap and armband HRMs.
+- Battery life: In GPS modes, wrist-only monitors tend to have less battery life than chest-strap and armband HRMs.

-- Tethering: Because they do not have a display screen, chest-strap and armband HRMs will need to be paired with a compatible device.
+- Tethering: Chest-strap and armband HRMs don't have display screens so need to be paired with a compatible device.

-- Swim compatibility: Not all water-resistant models are swim-compatible, as the water can interfere with optical readings, especially on wrist-only models.
+- Swim compatibility: Not all water-resistant models are swim-compatible.

-- Wrist-only (GPS watch) features: these include target heart rate zones, step and calorie counters, and lap/split times.
-Read How to Choose a Fitness Tracker for more.
+- Wrist-only (GPS watch) features: These include target heart rate zones, step and calorie counters and lap/split times.

 Heart Rate Monitor Use and Design

-- Heart rate target zones provide critical data that help you measure your training.
-A lab test is most accurate; second best are self-administered tests and formulas suited to your age and fitness goals.
+- Heart rate target zones provide critical data to help you measure your training.

 - Skin tone may affect the accuracy of optical heart rate monitors (wrist-only and armband).
 Those with dark skin tones may want to opt for chest-strap HRMs.

-- Recommended users of heart rate monitors include endurance athletes like runners, cyclists, hikers and skiers; climbers; weight-loss participants; and injury-rehabilitation patients.
+- Users of heart rate monitors include endurance athletes like runners, cyclists, hikers and skiers; climbers; weight-loss participants; and injury-rehabilitation patients.

 Read full article: Heart Rate Monitors Buying Guide | How to Choose